A Guide for The Math Section of CAHSEE

 Step by Step Guide to Prepare for CAHSEE Math

 The English-Language Arts (ELA) and the Mathematics sections being the two main parts of the popular CAHSEE test, scores of both these sections can equally help raise your high school results.
-The Mathematics section contains questions that cover the basic Math and Algebra areas through grades six and seven.
+The Mathematics section contains questions that cover basic Math and Algebra areas through grades six and seven.
 When preparing for the test, it is essential that you try and learn about both the parts and accordingly prepare yourself.
-In this article, learn about some of the common methods to CAHSEE Math prep, and also find a step-by-step guide to test preparation.
+In this article, learn about some of the common methods of preparation, and also find a step-by-step guide to test preparation.

 Different Methods for CAHSEE Math Preparation

-Based on your individual style of learning and preparation needs, you may opt to join a CAHSEE Math prep program, or may stick to self-study while preparing for the test.
-Here are some of the options available to you for your CAHSEE Math prep:
+Based on your individual style of learning and preparation needs, you may opt to join a course program, or may stick to self-study while preparing for the test.
+Here are some of the prep options available to you for Mathematics:

 - If you are a self-motivated person you may prefer to self-study over any other method.
 With lot of books and online resources available for preparation, it can work out well.

 - You might also want to join a forum or attend meetings and discussions about the test section and learn from these.
 Discussions can provide a lot of useful tips and strategies for learning as well as test taking.